-The CENDHY principal investigator was invited to the Radio USACH 94.5 FM program “All you need is lab” , led by journalist Iveliz Martel and whose editor is science journalist Nadia Politis, to discuss the fundamentals of the relationship between hypertension and COVID-19, as an expert with extensive experience in preclinical studies on hypertension and cardiovascular damage.
+The CENDHY principal researcher was invited to the Radio USACH 94.5 FM program “All you need is lab” , led by journalist Iveliz Martel and whose editor is science journalist Nadia Politis, to discuss the fundamentals of the relationship between hypertension and COVID-19, as an expert with extensive experience in preclinical studies on hypertension and cardiovascular damage.

 Specifically, as the researcher illustrated: “This is a key and lock concept, in which the virus is the key, and the lock is this ECA-2 protein” .
 The coronavirus enters the body through the ECA-2 receptor and begins to replicate inside infected cells, that is, it produces copies of itself and expands through the body, infecting other organs; and this is how the virus is self-supporting.
 “The ECA-2 enzyme is abundant in some tissues and therefore they will be more damaged as a result of the action of this virus.”
-Adding that “mainly this protein is present in the upper airway and in the lungs fundamentally, but it is also in the heart, blood vessels, liver and intestine, and therefore there are some pictures of diarrhea in patients”.
+Adding that “mainly this protein is present in the upper airway and in the lungs fundamentally, but it is also in the heart, blood vessels, liver and intestine, and therefore there are some episodes of diarrhea in patients”.

-The CENDHY principal investigator was asked about the cardiovascular consequences of COVID-19 and symptoms other than respiratory, following hypotheses that propose that this is a virus that affects blood vessels, to which she replied that “this ECA-2 protein is importantly present in the heart and it has been seen in those who are infected with this virus they present tachycardia and could also have hypertension pictures because it generates the contraction of the blood vessels and therefore an increase in pressure arterial”.
+CENDHY principal researcher was asked about the cardiovascular consequences of COVID-19 and symptoms other than respiratory, following hypotheses that propose that this is a virus that affects blood vessels, to which she replied that “this ECA-2 protein is importantly present in the heart and it has been seen in those who are infected with this virus they present tachycardia and could also have hypertension pictures because it generates the contraction of the blood vessels and therefore an increase in pressure arterial”.